 - Memorial Day: Monday, May 30

-- Juneteenth: Friday, June 18 (observed, because June 19, the date of Juneteenth, falls on a Saturday)
+- Juneteenth National Independence Day: Monday, June 20 (observed, because June 19, the date of Juneteenth, falls on a Sunday)

 On these days, brick-and-mortar branches will likely be closed.
-(One notable exception among major banks is TD Bank, which remains open on some federal holidays, including Columbus Day.)
-If so, in-person services are not available: Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it's automated.
+(One notable exception among major banks is TD Bank, which remains open on some federal holidays but closes for Memorial Day.)
+If so, in-person services are not available.
+Tellers and other staff get the day off, and drive-through service is typically closed, too, unless it's automated.
 ATMs should be accessible.